Jonny discovers Peru’s Sacred Valley with Explora Valle Sagrado

 Peru’s Sacred Valley of the Inca’s is without doubt one of the country’s star attractions.
 A region rich in history, hugely dramatic scenery and conveniently located between Cusco and Machu Picchu, it’s slightly lower elevation* and temperate climate means it’s a sensible place to acclimatise or end a holiday to Peru.

-It’s also somewhere that has no shortage of excellent places to stay, from luxury hotels like Belmond’s Rio Sagrado and the colourful Relais & Chateaux hotel Sol y Luna, to less expensive but perfectly comfortable and characterful hotels like Inkaterra’s Hacienda Urubamba.
+It’s also somewhere that has no shortage of excellent places to stay, from luxury hotels like Belmond’s Rio Sagrado and the colorful Relais & Chateaux hotel Sol y Luna, to less expensive but perfectly comfortable and characterful hotels like Inkaterra’s Hacienda Urubamba.

 ‘Explorations’ are what Explora are famous for.
 Guided activities which guests choose whilst at the hotel with the help of the hotel’s own expert guides.
 It means you have complete flexibility over what you do and it allows guests to choose activities based on their interests, how they’re feeling and even the weather.
 Travelling companions and families don’t have to choose the same excursions and Explora have put their own spin on many of them to give their guests a different experience to other tourists visiting the area (one example is the route we took into the Inca terraces of Moray, we approached from the back which avoided the crowded main entrance where the main tourist buses arrive).
 All activities are in small groups, but with group sizes never exceeding eight, they still feel incredibly private.